OpenEvalProject/evals/manuscripts/elife-79713/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01ggsp920 Molecular Genetics Thalassaemia Department, The Cyprus Institute of Neurology and Genetics Nicosia Cyprus
+1. Molecular Genetics Thalassaemia Department, The Cyprus Institute of Neurology and Genetics Nicosia Cyprus ([ROR:01ggsp920](https://ror.org/01ggsp920))
-2. https://ror.org/05xvt9f17 Leiden University Medical Center Leiden Netherlands
+2. Leiden University Medical Center Leiden Netherlands ([ROR:05xvt9f17](https://ror.org/05xvt9f17))
 3. Centro Hospitalar e Universitário de Coimbra Coimbra Portugal
-4. https://ror.org/04gnjpq42 Laboratory of Medical Genetics, National and Kapodistrian University of Athens Athens Greece
+4. Laboratory of Medical Genetics, National and Kapodistrian University of Athens Athens Greece ([ROR:04gnjpq42](https://ror.org/04gnjpq42))
-5. https://ror.org/04gnjpq42 Division of Endocrinology, Metabolism and Diabetes, First Department of Pediatrics, National and Kapodistrian University of Athens Athens Greece
+5. Division of Endocrinology, Metabolism and Diabetes, First Department of Pediatrics, National and Kapodistrian University of Athens Athens Greece ([ROR:04gnjpq42](https://ror.org/04gnjpq42))
-6. https://ror.org/03bpc5f92 Haematology Unit, Cancer Research Centre, Institute for Medical Research, National Health of Institutes (NIH), Ministry of Health Malaysia Selangor Malaysia
+6. Haematology Unit, Cancer Research Centre, Institute for Medical Research, National Health of Institutes (NIH), Ministry of Health Malaysia Selangor Malaysia ([ROR:03bpc5f92](https://ror.org/03bpc5f92))
-7. https://ror.org/02rgb2k63 Malaysian Node of the Human Variome Project, School of Medical Sciences, Health Campus, Universiti Sains Malaysia Kelantan Malaysia
+7. Malaysian Node of the Human Variome Project, School of Medical Sciences, Health Campus, Universiti Sains Malaysia Kelantan Malaysia ([ROR:02rgb2k63](https://ror.org/02rgb2k63))
-8. https://ror.org/02rgb2k63 Human Genome Centre, School of Medical Sciences, Health Campus, Universiti Sains Malaysia Kelantan Malaysia
+8. Human Genome Centre, School of Medical Sciences, Health Campus, Universiti Sains Malaysia Kelantan Malaysia ([ROR:02rgb2k63](https://ror.org/02rgb2k63))

 † Corresponding author

 ## Abstract

 Haemoglobinopathies are the commonest monogenic diseases worldwide and are caused by variants in the globin gene clusters.
 With over 2400 variants detected to date, their interpretation using the American College of Medical Genetics and Genomics (ACMG)/Association for Molecular Pathology (AMP) guidelines is challenging and computational evidence can provide valuable input about their functional annotation.
 While many in silico predictors have already been developed, their performance varies for different genes and diseases.
-In this study, we evaluate 31 in silico predictors using a dataset of 1627 variants in HBA1 , HBA2, and HBB .
+In this study, we evaluate 31 in silico predictors using a dataset of 1627 variants in HBA1, HBA2, and HBB.
 By varying the decision threshold for each tool, we analyse their performance (a) as binary classifiers of pathogenicity and (b) by using different non-overlapping pathogenic and benign thresholds for their optimal use in the ACMG/AMP framework.
 Our results show that CADD, Eigen-PC, and REVEL are the overall top performers, with the former reaching moderate strength level for pathogenic prediction.
 Eigen-PC and REVEL achieve the highest accuracies for missense variants, while CADD is also a reliable predictor of non-missense variants.
 Moreover, SpliceAI is the top performing splicing predictor, reaching strong level of evidence, while GERP++ and phyloP are the most accurate conservation tools.
 This study provides evidence about the optimal use of computational tools in globin gene clusters under the ACMG/AMP framework.

 ## Introduction